-Earnings from Unconsolidated Affiliates - Earnings from unconsolidated affiliates increased in 2020 compared to 2019, primarily as a result of the Gulf Coast Express pipeline coming online.
+Earnings from Unconsolidated Affiliates - Earnings from unconsolidated affiliates increased in 2020 compared to 2019, primarily as a result of the Gulf Coast Express pipeline coming online in the third quarter 2019, the Cheyenne Connector pipeline coming online in the second quarter 2020 and increased long haul volumes on the Sand Hills pipeline.

-Loss on Sale of Assets, net - The loss on sale of assets in 2019 represents the sale of our wholesale propane business.
+Loss on Sale of Assets, net - The loss on sale of assets, net in 2019 represents the sale of our wholesale propane business and other non-core assets.

-Segment Gross Margin - Segment gross margin increased \$34 million in 2020 compared to 2019, primarily as a result of the following:
+Segment Adjusted Gross Margin - Segment adjusted gross margin increased \$61 million in 2020 compared to 2019, primarily as a result of the following:

-- \$83 million increase as a result of commodity derivative activity as discussed above; - \$11 million increase as a result of increased NGL marketing and gas storage margins; and - \$5 million increase as a result of the DJ Basin Southern Hills extension.
+- \$135 million increase as a result of commodity derivative activity as discussed above; - \$8 million increase as a result of the DJ Basin Southern Hills extension; - \$5 million increase as a result of gas storage margins; and - \$4 million increase as a result of other NGL marketing and pipeline margins.